Semi-implicit Euler--Maruyama scheme for polynomial diffusions on the unit ball: Abstract

 \section{Abstract}

-In this article, we consider numerical schemes for polynomial diffusions on the unit ball $\mathscr{B}^{d}$, which are solutions of stochastic differential equations with a diffusion coefficient of the form $\sqrt{1-|x|^{2}}$.
-We introduce a projection scheme on the unit ball $\mathscr{B}^{d}$ based on a backward Euler--Maruyama scheme and provide the $L^{2}$-rate of convergence.
-The main idea to consider the numerical scheme is the transformation argument introduced by Swart \cite{Sw02} for proving the pathwise uniqueness for some stochastic differential equation with a non-Lipschitz diffusion coefficient. \\ \textbf{2020 Mathematics Subject Classification}: 65C30; 60H35; 91G60\\ \textbf{Keywords}: Polynomial diffusions on the unit ball; Backward Euler--Maruyama scheme; Degenerate and H\"older continuous diffusion coefficient
+In this article, we consider numerical schemes for polynomial diffusions on the unit ball, which are solutions of stochastic differential equations with a diffusion coefficient of the form $\sqrt{1-|x|^{2}}$.
+We introduce a semi-implicit Euler--Maruyama scheme with the projection onto the unit ball and provide the $L^{2}$-rate of convergence.
+The main idea to consider the numerical scheme is the transformation argument introduced by Swart \cite{Sw02} for proving the pathwise uniqueness for some stochastic differential equation with a non-Lipschitz diffusion coefficient. \\ \textbf{2020 Mathematics Subject Classification}: 65C30; 60H35; 91G60\\ \textbf{Keywords}: Polynomial diffusions on the unit ball; Semi-implicit Euler--Maruyama scheme; Degenerate and H\"older continuous diffusion coefficient